 Teeth extraction is almost always necessary when people start to grow wisdom teeth between the ages of 15 and 20 years old.

-When wisdom teeth appear, problems that may arrive include pain, infection and swelling of the gums.
-Dr. Long may recommend that he extract these teeth as soon as possible to avoid furthur complications.
-In seriuos cases without teeth extraction, there is a chance that wisdom teeth will become impacted which means that the tooth is attempting to grow, but does not have room to do so.
+When wisdom teeth appear, problems that may arise include pain, infection and swelling of the gums.
+Dr. Nolan may recommend that he extract these teeth as soon as possible to avoid furthur complications.
+In serious cases without teeth extraction, there is a chance that wisdom teeth will become impacted which means that the tooth is attempting to grow, but does not have room to do so.
 Impacted molars can destroy other teeth and lead to a build-up of bacteria, plaque and sometimes cysts, tumors and other various diseases.
-On a case-by-case basis, Dr. Long may elect to refer impacted teeth to an oral surgeon in the area.
+On a case-by-case basis, Dr. Nolan may elect to refer impacted teeth to an oral surgeon in the area.

-During teeth extraction, Dr. Long may use either a general or local anesthetic depending on the severity of the problem and the number of teeth needing to be extracted.
-If the problem is serious, Dr. Long usually sedates the patient using intravenous anesthetic so that they remain groggy throughout the procedure.
+During teeth extraction, Dr. Nolan will use either a general or local anesthetic whose type depend on the severity of the problem and the number of teeth needing to be extracted.
+If the problem is serious, Dr. Nolan usually sedates the patient using intravenous anesthetic so that they remain groggy throughout the procedure.
 After extraction, wounds are usually stitched up to aid in the healing process.